Isaiah 43:14-45:10 ~ Ephesians 3:1-21 ~ Psalm 68:1-18 ~ Proverbs 24:1-2

 Below is a great image for Psalm 68 verse 9 from today's readings:

 Proverbs - Proverbs 24 verses 1 & 2 today are powerful - "Don't envy evil people; don't desire their company.
 For they spend their days plotting violence, and their words are always stirring up trouble."
 Have you ever found yourself desiring the company of evil people?
 Have you ever found yourself envying them?
 The bottom line to both of these things are these three words: waste of time.
 Really.
 Spending your time with people who do evil - those whose words stir up trouble - is simply a waste of your time.
 Envying evil people?
 Waste of your time as well.
 Don't waste your time!
 Our life is short and precious.
 Spend your time loving and serving God and other people.
 I have to share with you here that being careful who you spend your time with can be very challenging in some ways.
 Obviously I think all of us can see the wisdom of staying away from people who are truly evil.
-But what about people who are somewhere in between being holy and being evil - which, oh, includes all of us... :) There are obviously people who are in different phases of life, or on different points on a spectrum between good and evil if you will.
+But what about people who are somewhere in between being holy and being evil - which, oh, includes all of us before we were saved... :) There are obviously people who are in different phases of life, or on different points on a spectrum between good and evil if you will.
 And this gets tough to know if you're "compromising" too much by spending time with folks who perhaps don't care about God at all, don't care about the poor at all, and don't really care about much of anything besides themselves - but yet they are not "evil" people per se.
 I will confess that I do purposely avoid spending time with people who I spent A LOT of time with in my past.
 This was my past where I drank too much.
 Stayed out way too late.
 Didn't care about God.
 Didn't care about the poor.
 Only cared about myself.
 And you know what, praise God that I was saved from that lifestyle by Jesus - and through a godly friend who still would spend some time with me back then and eventually brought me to the point where I could give my life over to the Lord.
 So, I guess what I'm saying is this - we do need to spend time investing in others who don't know the Lord.
 That is not a waste of time.
 But, it gets tricky to realize when we are "going back to our old ways / old self" and when we're really loving people where they are at.
 I don't have this fully figured out right now, as you may guess by this long post... :) But I'm cognizant of it.
 Our hours each and every day are so very precious...
 I do pray for wisdom and discernment in this area!
 How are you spending your time these days?
 Wisely?
 Please don't waste your very precious time that God has given you this side of heaven...

-Worship God: Psalm 68:4 took my mind to many great worship songs.
+Worship Video: Psalm 68:4 took my mind to many great worship songs.
 It seems like "Awesome God" by Rich Mullins, and performed here by Michael W. Smith is a great one to share with you today:

 Do you know our awesome God?
 Click here to meet God!